If you or a loved one is struggling with drugs or alcohol call us confidentially today at (800) 270-4315.

 Current research estimates that 2.1 percent of the population misuses benzodiazepines.
 These medications are particularly dangerous when combined with prescription opioids.
 More than 30 percent of opioid-related overdoses also involved benzodiazepines.

-With the growing risk of addiction, it’s important to fully understand the effects and facts behind these highly addictive medications.
-See below for more details on commonly abused benzodiazepines and how to seek treatment for addiction:
+With the growing risk of drug and alcohol addiction, it’s important to fully understand the effects and facts behind these highly addictive medications.
+See below for more details on commonly abused benzodiazepines and how to seek substance abuse treatment for addiction:

 Ativan Addiction Treatment